This 7-minute-long spiritual ballad about an epiphany at an ATM machine has been billed as this album's "One."

 Producer Brian Eno told The Observer Music Monthly February 2009.
 "Apart from some editing and the addition of the short cello piece that introduces it, the song appears on the album exactly as it was the first and only time we played it."

-Co-producer Daniel Lanois contributed the pedal steel guitar to this track.
+Daniel Lanois, who produced the No Line On The Horizon album with Brian Eno, contributed the pedal steel guitar to this track.

 This topped Rolling Stone's Best Songs of 2009 poll.
 In a double whammy for the Irish rockers, No Line On The Horizon also scored the magazine's Best Album of 2009 honor.